Motor Vehicle Use Maps

-The 2014 Motor Vehicle Use Map (MVUM) was released April 15, 2014.
-It replaces the 2013 version, and will remain in effect until superseded by the 2015 MVUM.
-Updates incorporated into the 2014 MVUM were approved through recent National Environmental Policy Act decisions, and include:
+The 2015 Motor Vehicle Use Map (MVUM) was released April 15, 2015.
+It replaces the 2014 version, and will remain in effect until superseded by the 2016 MVUM.
+The updates incorporated into the 2015 MVUM (PDF, 125 kB) include corrections to the map based on public input.

-The published MVUM (pictured above left) dated April 15, 2014 is the legal document-of-record that designates roads, trails, and areas open to motorized vehicle use on Coconino National Forest.
+The free published hard copy MVUM (pictured above, left) dated April 15, 2015 is the legal document-of-record that designates roads, trails, and areas open to motorized vehicle use on Coconino National Forest.

 The MVUM contains essential information about road, trail, and area designations that motorists should always have close at hand.

-The MVUM’s large size could make it difficult to handle, or refer to, while travelling, and some motorists have found that the MVUM’s small map scale and spare cartographic design make it difficult to locate themselves with confidence along the roads and trails, and within the areas, that it portrays.
+The MVUM's large physical size could make it difficult to handle or refer to while travelling, and some motorists have found that the MVUM's small map scale and spare cartographic design make it difficult to locate themselves with confidence along the roads and trails, and within the areas, that it portrays.

 Along designated roads or trails,